okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/ios/sdksteps.md

 If needed, you can also unenroll the device, either locally, or both locally and on the server.

 > **Note:** The iOS code snippets assume that there's a singleton class called `DeviceSDKManager` that manages interactions with the Devices SDK.
-The singleton contains any required state information, such as the current SDK client, the APNs token for the current launch of the app, utility functions, and more.
+The singleton contains any required state information, such as the following:

+* Thecurrent SDK client
+* The APNs token for the current launch of the app
+* Utility functions

 Your app may use a different way to interact with the Devices SDK.

 The following image shows how data flows through the Devices SDK: